The 3 key ways to transform your business with technology

 - System-wide bottlenecks, including wasted effort and delays in management reporting

 For nearly every mid-market business, security issues became even more acute.
-The lockdown quickly exposed weak and out-dated security and authorization processes.
+The lockdown quite quickly exposed weak and out-dated security and authorisation processes.
 The result?
 Companies are falling prey to cyberattacks.
-Or at best they will struggle to demonstrate regulatory compliance.
+Or when the next audit comes round, they will struggle to demonstrate regulatory compliance.

 These issues call for transformational changes.
 And although they won’t be easy, they’re not as hard as you might think.

 Transformation 1: Using IT infrastructure to add value